Home > Blog > House Sitting for Remote Workers

 This is the question we see most often in our DMs.
 We are both European, so it has not been a personal issue for us.
 When we entered Australia, Caro had a visa and I had citizenship, and nobody asked us anything about our plans beyond standard entry questions.

 What is true is that house sitting is voluntary and unpaid.
 You are not receiving a salary.
 You are a guest who cares for a home and animals in exchange for a place to stay.
 If a border official asks, saying you are visiting friends or travelling for tourism is accurate.
 You are doing both.
-We would not recommend telling anyone to say something that is not true, but describing house sitting as tourism or as staying with people you know through a platform is not a stretch.
-Our article on house sitting legal issues goes into more detail on this.
+Our customs guide covers the specific framing that causes the fewest problems.

 Finding the Right Platform

-For international sits, TrustedHouseSitters has the largest volume and the widest geographic range.
+For international sits, TrustedHouseSitters has the largest volume and widest geographic range.
 The membership cost is recovered after one or two sits, and the review system means that once you have built a track record, the better sits become consistently accessible.
-Our full TrustedHouseSitters review covers the current pricing and what you actually get for it, and our discount code page has the current verified offer.
+Use our 25% discount to bring the Standard plan to around $97 per year.

 Building a Profile That Gets the Long Sits